0xProject/0x-relayer-registry/README.md

 1. Fork this repository.
 2. Add your logo image in a web-safe format to the `images` folder.
-3. Add an entry to `projects.json` that complies to the Project JSON Schema and passes validation.
+3. Add an entry to `relayers.json` that complies with the Relayer JSON Schema
+4. Run `yarn test` to verify that the updated `relayers.json` file passes schema validation.

 Criteria:
 - The icon should be small, square, but high resolution, ideally a vector/svg.